invia-de/kubetoken/INSTALLATION.md

 ## kubetoken cli

-Once built, `kubetoken` can be distributed to your users as a single binary.
+Once built, `kubetoken` can be distributed to your users as a single binary or with the Debian Package.
+It will use Environment Variables for $USER, $KUBETOKEN_SSO_AUTH_URL, $KUBETOKEN_PW.
+The Credentials/Contexts of the Configuration in $HOME/.kube/config will be updated.

 ## kubetokend deployment